jessevig/bertviz/README.md

 Also, only one neuron view may be included per notebook.

 ### Attention as "explanation"?
-* Visualizing attention weights illuminates a particular mechanism within the model architecture but does not necessarily provide a direct *explanation* for model predictions.
-See [[1](https://arxiv.org/pdf/1909.11218.pdf), [2](https://arxiv.org/abs/1902.10186), [3](https://arxiv.org/pdf/1908.04626.pdf)].
+* Visualizing attention weights illuminates one type of architecture within the model but does not necessarily provide a direct *explanation* for predictions [[1](https://arxiv.org/pdf/1909.11218.pdf), [2](https://arxiv.org/abs/1902.10186), [3](https://arxiv.org/pdf/1908.04626.pdf)].
-* If you wish to understand how the input text influences output predictions more directly, consider [saliency methods](https://arxiv.org/pdf/2010.05607.pdf) provided by excellent tools such such as the [Language Interpretability Toolkit](https://github.com/PAIR-code/lit) or [Ecco](https://github.com/jalammar/ecco).
+* If you wish to understand how the input text influences output predictions more directly, consider [saliency methods](https://arxiv.org/pdf/2010.05607.pdf) provided by tools such as the [Language Interpretability Toolkit](https://github.com/PAIR-code/lit) or [Ecco](https://github.com/jalammar/ecco).

 ## 🔬 Paper